 Do you agree that epigenetic alterations as described in Hallmarks of Aging are a primary driver of the aging process, and if so, do you think we can safely use cell reprogramming factors OSKM (OCT4, SOX2, KLF4 and MYC) and possibly additional factors to effectively reverse cell age in humans, like Belmonte and his team recently did in mice?

 Yes.
-Epigenetics are important drivers, but it are only part of the Hallmarks of Aging — and OSKM would, in turn, be only part of that.
+Epigenetics are important drivers, but it is only part of the Hallmarks of Aging — and OSKM would, in turn, be only part of that.
 Other examples are factors behind heterochronic parabiosis.
 Efficacy may depend on the various tissue types.

 Note: Cells can be reprogrammed to induced pluripotent stem cells (iPS) by ectopic expression of OCT4, SOX2, KLF4 and MYC (OSKM).
 This restores them to an earlier developmental state, making them more flexible and easier to transform into other kinds of cells.
 The work last year by Belmonte and his team saw them transiently induce these four factors in cells briefly enough to reset their age but not so much that it changed the type of cells they were.
 It allowed specific tissues and organs to preserve their structure and function.
 This resulted in functionally younger cells and increased lifespan in mice.